peekhovsky/trtpo-news-portal-2018/docs/Project Documentation/SRS.md

 This app uses Spring framework for web application and relational database for storing data.
 #### 2.2\.
 User Interfaces <a name="2.2"></a>
 This app uses Spring framework for web application and SQL database for storing data.
-There are mocaps of [main page](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/Mockups/main-page.png) and [news editing](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/Mockups/news-editing.png).
+There are mocups of [main page](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/Mockups/main-page.png) and [news editing](https://raw.githubusercontent.com/peekhovsky/trtpo-news-portal-2018/master/docs/Mockups/news-editing.png).
 Interface should be simple for regular user who just read this site.
-Description of what it should do is down below.
+Description of what every button should do is down below.

 Button | Event
 --- | ---